zion/stir/README.md

 The main concept behind STiR is creating a lightweight *client* to consume and test a web service.
 At a minimum, you need to define 2 things:

-1. A *client* class that will give you the ability interact with the web service and to model the responses it returns.
+1. A *client* class that will give you the ability to interact with the web service and to model the responses it returns.

 2. A *YAML* file that contains configuration information about the service you are testing.
 In the